tom-nook/toulbox/posts/what-is-devsecops.md

 - [OWASP ZAP Full Scan](https://github.com/marketplace/actions/owasp-zap-full-scan)

-By adding the OWASP ZAP full scan we are automating the basic pen testing of our newly deployed web application.
-Pen testing in general can take hours of time so it is nice to have it automated for the basics.
-It is even better that as part of the automation an issue is created at the end on the repository showing all of the problems with the web application so that you can keep track of them and start working on them immediately.
+By adding the OWASP ZAP full scan, we are automating our newly deployed web application's necessary pen-testing.
+In general, Pen testing can take hours, so it is nice to have it automated for the basics.
+It is even better that as part of the automation, an issue is created at the end of the repository showing all of the problems with the web application to keep track of them and start working on them immediately.

-To enable the Issue Creation a `ZAP_TOKEN` need to be created with read and write access for issues.
+To enable the Issue Creation, a `ZAP_TOKEN` need to be created with reading and write access for issues.

 ```yaml
 ### Above is still the same